John Franklin Carter

 John Franklin Carter a.k.a.
 Jay Franklin a.k.a.
 Diplomat a.k.a.
 Unofficial Observer (1897–1967) was an American journalist, columnist, biographer and novelist.
-He notably wrote the syndicated column, "We the People", under his pen name Jay Franklin.
-He wrote over 30 books on a variety of subjects, including his detective novels about the character Dennis Tyler.
+He wrote the syndicated column, "We The People", using his pseudonym Jay Franklin.
+He produced more than 30 books on a variety of topics, including detective novels about the character Dennis Tyler.
 In his column, he was one of the few who predicted Truman's victory in the 1948 presidential election.